uffebjorklund/gRPCPubSub/README.md

 ## Example

+The sample client will publish messages with the topics `foo/bar/baz` and `foo/baz/bar`.
+The example supports MQTT subscriptions to that you can use wildcards...
+For example `foo/+/baz` will match `foo/bar/baz` and `foo/#` will match both `foo/bar/baz` and `foo/baz/bar`

  1. Start the server

     From the project root execute `dotnet run --project GrpcIPCServer/GrpcIPCServer.csproj`

  2. Start client 1

-    From the project root execute `dotnet run --project GrpcIPCClient/GrpcIPCClient.csproj foo/bar`
+    From the project root execute `dotnet run --project GrpcIPCClient/GrpcIPCClient.csproj foo/+/baz`

  3. Start client 2

-    From the project root execute `dotnet run --project GrpcIPCClient/GrpcIPCClient.csproj bar/foo`
+    From the project root execute `dotnet run --project GrpcIPCClient/GrpcIPCClient.csproj foo/#`

-Each client will now setup a subscription to individual topics.
-The sample client will publish messages with these two topics (`foo/bar` and `bar/foo`) with a 5 seconds interval
+Client 2 should get all messages but client 1 should only get `foo/bar/baz`